Need assistance with making Notre Dame a reality? Call us at 248-373-1061.

-ND Prep Diversity Scholarship: Students entering the Upper Division (grades 9-11) of Notre Dame may qualify for a diversity scholarship for the first year of attendance at NDP.
+ND Prep Diversity Scholarship: Students entering grades 9 through 12 may qualify for a diversity scholarship for the first year of attendance at NDP.
 The diversity scholarship is based on student responses to the diversity statement in the Supplemental Application for admission.

 Note: An incoming freshman student may not earn more than one academic merit, arts or diversity scholarship.

 Note: Merit-based and diversity scholarship awards for NDP applicants will be included in the student acceptance letter.
 Fine and performing arts scholarship recipients will be notified via e-mail prior to course selection events.
 Scholars Day winners will be notified via e-mail the week after the event.
 All scholarship awards are posted to student accounts on September 1.